 Loans for dentists have similarities to other businesses.
 However, are some unique unique aspects in considering a loan for your dental practice.

-For instance, the old real estate adage comes to mind: Location.
-Location.
-Location.
-If you are a dentist and open a practice in a hard to reach part of town, it may hinder your ability to attract new clients and expand your patient base.
-Having adequate parking nearby is another concern.
+Have you heard of the old real estate adage: Location, location, location?
+Similarly, if you are a dentist and open a practice in a hard to reach part of town, it may hinder your ability to attract new clients.
+Furthermore, new clients are needed to expand your patient base.
+Also, having adequate parking nearby is another concern.
 Finding the right location for your dentistry practice is one of the biggest challenges.

 After the right property is identified, then the financing must be secured.
 Many lenders now offer loans for dentists at affordable rates and terms.
 The type of funding depends on usage.
 Among the most common dental practice financing needs are: